Useful Information

 LOOK AFTER YOUR DEPOSIT

 Finally, make sure you take good care of the property throughout the tenancy.
-General wear and tear can be accounted for, but anything more – such as breakage of furnishings – and you may struggle to get your deposit back.
-We carry out an inventory prior to the tenancy beginning to ensure that any possible disputes can be accounted for.
+General wear and tear can be accounted for, but anything more, such as breakage of furnishings, and you may struggle to get your deposit back.
+We conduct an inventory before the tenancy begins to ensure any potential disputes are accounted for.

 Back to the top